VaspulaVijayaLakshmi/graphs/README.md

 That is  -ve or +ve edges
 or graph with No negative edges.

-If we are sure there wont be negative graph cycle then dont use Digstra at all
+If we are sure there wont be negative graph cycle then dont use Dikjsstra at all